moscuet/NextJS13-fullstack/README.md

 <br/>

-# 🧬 Running locally for development
+# 🧬 Running  in local environment

 First clone the repository, then run the following command in project root: